ynx0/graph-store-documentation/2_sur_file_walkthrough.md

 - **Text** - representing plain text content
 - **Url** - specific data type for urls
 - **Mention** - mentioning another ship
-- **Code** - a pair of a piece of code that was executed and it’s result (static data, no execution takes place inside of Graph Store)
+- **Code** - a pair of a piece of code that was executed and it's result (static data, no execution takes place inside of Graph Store)
 - **Reference** - a reference to another post.
 Uses the `uid` type under the hood

 Currently, these are the only content types supported by graph-store, although there is potential for dynamic content support in the form of a `cage`.